READ NOT DEAD.

 ‘[It’s] a shared spirit of excitement and adventure between actors and audiences, because together they realise they are hearing a play that perhaps hasn’t been performed for 400 years.
 They might be uncovering a hidden gem.’

-– Patrick Spottiswoode, Director, Globe Education
+– Patrick Spottiswoode, Founder, Globe Education

 Previous play titles have included: The Woman in the Moon (John Lyly), Amends for Ladies (Nathan Field), The Tricks of Youth (Thomas Jordan), The Custom of the County (John Fletcher and Philip Massinger), Sir Thomas More (Anthony Munday and Henry Chettle), The White Devil (John Webster), The Coxcomb, The Scornful Lady, Love’s Pilgrimage (all Francis Beaumont and John Fletcher), Doctor Faustus (Christopher Marlowe), The Devil is an Ass (Ben Jonson) and Sappho and Phao (John Lyly).

 They perform for the first time in front of an audience.